 HEALTH AND SAFETY

-The Contractor will comply with all relevant legislation including, but not limited to, legislation relating to health and safety, human rights, environmental protection, and employment.
+The Contractor will comply with all relevant legislation including, but not limited to, legislation relating to fire, health and safety, human rights, environmental protection, and employment.

 The Contractor is to fully comply with all health, safety and welfare information contained within this Contract (or as otherwise exists) whilst designing, planning, procuring, and undertaking the Services.